btessa99/microsoft_presidio/documentation_tessa.md

 This function is called if either or both the input parameters are out of range need to be put in range.

+The normalisation of the longitude requires adding or subtracting 360 to the value until it's normalised while the latitude requires flipping the longitude whenever it crosses a pole.

 The correct values of the inputs in decimal degrees are returned.

 - `calculate_coordinates(*args)`